backdrop-contrib/project/README.md

 - Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules

+- A "project" node type will automatically be created for you.
+Configure it as necessary under Administration > Structure > Content Types > Project (admin/structure/types/manage/project).

-- Visit the configuration page under Administration > Structure > Projects > Settings (admin/structure/projects/settings) and enter the required information.
+- Optionally, visit the configuration page under Administration > Structure > Projects > Settings (admin/structure/project/settings) to configure the site-wide settings of Project module.

 License
 -------